edelstone/actionverb.com/job-ads/pay.md

+Please stop reading now if these bullets do not describe your experience.
+We do not make inexperienced hires.
+But if they do describe your experience, please read on!

 ## Salary and Pay

-Action Verb believes in paying whatever it takes to secure top talent.
+Action Verb offers competitive salaries combined with unparalleled flexibility and other benefits to secure top talent.

-**This position pays at least $100,000 per year, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer.**
+This position pays at least $100,000 per year, based on experience and track record, plus a great benefits package, and a $2,500 signing bonus to purchase a new computer.

-Based on regular performance reviews, we will regularly update your salary based on the value that you have been able to demonstrate for the company.
+We will regularly update your
+salary based on the value that you have been able to demonstrate for the company.

-We fully pay for your health insurance (exact plan details depend on your state of residence), and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
+We fully pay for a health insurance plan (exact plan details depend on where you live), and we'll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
 We want your family to be healthy.